Perceptual spaces and their symmetries: The geometry of color space: Results

+Simulated matches may sometimes appear to be discontinuous (for example first data point in Fig.~\ref{f:resexp3b}C).
+This behavior derives from the staircase procedure employed to approach the matched stimulus, since for some test chromaticities, neither the human nor the simulated subjects can select chromaticities that (in their subjective experience) are shifted by the induction of the surround outside the two offered options.
 The shift induced by the surround becomes significant in the interval of target $\bm{x}^\alpha$ values in which the push/pull produced by one of the surrounds is not compensated by the other, that is, where the green and orange lines differ.
-The simulations reproduce qualitatively the measured data.
+The simulations reproduced qualitatively the measured data.